eirikhanssen/ojs/js/hioa_customized_scripts/readme-customized-scripts.txt

 Professions & Professionalisms

-FIXME: should a script to insert html markup to be used in narrow layout instead of abusing CSS ::after and ::before pseudo class to generate text with content: "";

-This script was initially requested by the Professions & Professionalisms journal.
+This first script was initially requested by the Professions & Professionalisms journal.
 It adds a "Search ths article on Google Scholar" link after Refbacks on the abstract page.
 This script can be used by the other journals as well.